-Best Buy Co. shares dropped $1.58, or 5 percent, to $29.75 in morning trading.
-Its shares have decreased 20 percent since the beginning of the year, while the Standard & Poor's 500 index has risen 1 percent.
-The stock has dropped 10 percent in the last 12 months.
+Best Buy shares have increased 34 percent since the beginning of the year, while the Standard & Poor’s 500 index has risen 15 percent.
+The stock has risen 44 percent in the last 12 months.